webfoolery/gears/README.md

 # Bike Gearing Calculator
 Usage: on the calculator page you can enter cassette & chainring sizes, crank length, tyre & wheel diameter etc. Based upon the info you enter you will be able to see the results described below.

 There are several presets saved with common gear configurations (and a couple of my bikes) which can be useful for a quick starting point.
-If you want me to store your bike data as a preset send me the figures.
+If you want to create more presets just add a new object to the 'presets' variable.

 * **Ratio:** Gear Ratio describes the rotations of the output gear in relation to rotations from the input gear.
 A ratio of 3:1 would mean that the wheel would rotate 3 times for each rotation of the chainring.
 * **MD:** Metres of Development (wiki) describes the distance the bike will travel for each full pedal revolution.